-The two-word Maximum Record Number (MRN) field contains the maximum number of records that can be written to the Relative file associated with the FAB.
-RMS-11 checks the relative record number used with each put operation against this maximum and rejects (error code ER\$MRN) any operation with too high a number.
+The two-word Maximum Record Number (MRN) field contains the maximum number of records that can be written to the Relative file associate with the FAB.
+RMS-11 checks the relative record number used with eac put operation against this maximum and rejects (error code ER\$MRN) an operation with too high a number.